 The expiry time for received ratchets in seconds, defaults to 30 days.
 Reticulum will always use the most recently announced ratchet, and remember it for up to RATCHET\EXPIRY since receiving it, after which it will be discarded.
 If a newer ratchet is announced in the meantime, it will be replace the already known ratchet.

 TRUNCATED\HASHLENGTH = 128

 Constant specifying the truncated hash length (in bits) used by Reticulum for addressable hashes and other purposes.
 Non-configurable.

-static recall(destination\hash)
+static recall(target\hash, from\identity\hash=False)